 If you are planning to transfer to a fouryear college or university, you should become familiar with your chosen school's requirements.
-See your Academic Advisor for assistance in developing your Student Education Plan or visit www. lakemichigancollege.edu/transfer
+See your Academic Advisor for assistance in developing your Student Education Plan or visit

 An advisor will help you make necessary changes to this recommended sequence.